 If your first question is, "what's a surety bond?" you’re not alone.
 A surety bond is a general term for a contract between at least three parties that protects against losses caused by one party not meeting contractual obligations.

 If you’re a construction business owner, then the surety bond would be between you, your customer and the surety (the person/organization who is issuing the bond).
 You pay the surety to take out the bond.
 If you fail to meet your contractual obligations to your customer, then the surety pays the fee or the fine to your customer.

 In many cases, the Small Business Administration guarantees surety bonds to help small businesses compete for jobs.
 It’s worth checking if they would guarantee your surety bond.

 License and permit bond

-License and permit bonds are bonds that are required by government agencies.
-This can be on the federal, state and municipal level as part of the licensing process for your business.
+License and permit bonds are required by federal, state, or municipal government agencies as part of the licensing process for your business.
+These bonds guarantee that your business will act according to all regulations and laws.
 Depending on your business needs, this bond can be valid for one year or even up to five years.

 Also known as "performance bonds," a contract bond serves as a guarantee for the fulfillment of your contractual terms.
 Its purpose is to assure a standard of performance agreed upon by the contractor and the customer.

 The parties in this bond can specify the expected time of completion, materials to be used on the project and a variety of other factors to meet the customer’s requirements.